 Safety is not the sole responsibility of the City of Albany.
+As the recent COVID-19 Pandemic has demonstrated, we all have a part to play in creating a safer community.
+The Pandemic has also highlighted how important it is that as an organisation, and a community we work together and support each other through difficult times.

-Everyone has a part to play in creating a safer community and the City works closely with a number of agencies including WA Police and Department Fire & Emergency Services in developing a safe community.
+The City works closely with a number of agencies including WA Police and Department of Fire & Emergency Services in developing a safe community.